shehzade/peeping-tom/README.md

 ### Contributing

-When contributing to this repository, please discuss the change you wish to make via issue, [email](mailto:abdullahansari1618@outlook.com), or any other method with the me before making a change.
+When contributing to this repository, please discuss the changes you wish to make via issue, [email](mailto:abdullahansari1618@outlook.com), or [LinkedIn](https://www.linkedin.com/in/abdullahansari0/).

 ____

 ### Disclaimer

- This project is only for educational purpose.
+ This project is only for educational purposes.
 Any kind of bad behavior conducted with this project is the user's own responsibility.
-I hereby forfeit responsible for any illegal actions.
+I hereby forfeit responsiblity for any illegal actions.

 ____